 Hiring either a full event planner or just a day-of coordinator is SO important!!
 Brides realize very quickly that if they do not have someone in charge of the coordination of the day, that responsibility will automatically fall on the mother of the bride, the photographer or the BRIDE!
 When a photographer is in charge of the timeline and the coordinaiton of the day, the images will suffer.
-All of my most stressful wedding situations were caused by a lack of organization and coordination.
 It’s so important to make this a priority.
 If you need any recommendations on wedding coordination services I would love to share some of my favorite vendors with you!

 This is the part where the wedding party walks down the aisle and takes their places for the ceremony.
 In a Christian procession, the bride is escorted by her father, while the groom waits for her at the altar.
 In a Jewish procession, the groom's parents escort him down the aisle, and then the bride's parents escort her down the aisle.

 The Officiant's Opening Remarks

 You've heard it a hundred times: "Dearly beloved, we are gathered here today..."
 Or some start by saying, "Friends and family..."

 Your officiant may take this moment to emphasize the significance of the vows you're about to exchange.
 This may also include a reminder of your duties and roles in marriage.